johanhaleby/occurrent/doc/architecture/decisions/0003-add-streamid-to-cloudevent-when-writing-to-eventstore.md

 This leads to both negative and positive consequences.

 Negative:
-* Users has to either set the `streamId` extension property manually for each `CloudEvent` _or_ Occurrent will add it.
+* Users has to either set the `streamid` extension property manually for each `CloudEvent` _or_ Occurrent will add it.
   When Occurrent adds it automatically it may seem like "magic" from the part of the user.
 * Depending on the `WriteEventStream` implementation we to transform `Stream<CloudEvent>` supplied by the user to `Stream<CloudEvent>` with a
-  `streamId` extension property.
+  `streamid` extension property.
 Could be a bit of an effort depending on the version of the `CloudEvent` (although we could limit the support for version 1 only).

 Positive:
 * Implementations of snapshotting and sagas and even custom subscriptions will be simpler.

 ### Alternatives

-Alternatives would be to wrap the `CloudEvent` and add the `streamId`, and possibly other stuff, before writing to the database.
+Alternatives would be to wrap the `CloudEvent` and add the `streamid`, and possibly other stuff, before writing to the database.
 But there's something appealing about having plain `CloudEvent` representations in the DB and everywhere else.
 No need for additional envelopes etc.
 So for now this will be the approach going forward.